-Little Androscoggin River.
+The transportation network is affected by the presence of two natural barriers, the Androscoggin River and Little Androscoggin River.
 The Androscoggin River separates the two largest employment centers, Lewiston and Auburn.
-Traffic between the two communities is channeled to four bridges that cross the River.
+Vehicular traffic between the two communities is channeled to four bridges that cross the River.
 The Little Androscoggin River creates significant gaps in access to land in New Auburn, with Washington Street (U.S. Route 202/Maine Route 4) running north and south to its west.